Helma Wennemers: Research

 Wennemers utilizes peptides to control the morphology of nanostructured materials for generation of ordered mesoscopic materials.
 She developed tripeptides for the size-controlled generation of mono-disperse, water-soluble silver-, palladium-, platinum-, and gold nanoparticles.
 Recently, she reported peptide‐stabilized platinum nanoparticles that have greater toxicity against hepatic cancer cells (HepG2) than against other cancer cells and non‐cancerous liver cells.
 Wennemers also explored conjugates of oligoprolines and π-conjugated systems that form hierarchical self-assemblies with diverse morphologies (e.g. nanofibers, nanorods, nanosheets).
 She used such a conjugate to prepare the first example of an extended triaxial supramolecular weave held together through the interplay of weak non-covalent interactions.

 Awards

-Wennemers work was recognized by the Leonidas Zervas Award of the European Peptide Society (2010), the Pedler Award of the Royal Society of Chemistry (2016), the Inhoffen Medal (2017), the Netherlands Scholar Award for Supramolecular Chemistry (2019) and the Arthur C. Cope Scholar Award (2020).
+Wennemers work was recognized by the Leonidas Zervas Award of the European Peptide Society (2010), the Pedler Award of the Royal Society of Chemistry (2016), the Inhoffen Medal (2017), the Netherlands Scholar Award for Supramolecular Chemistry (2019), the Arthur C. Cope Scholar Award of the American Chemical Society (2021), the Scoffone Prize of the Italian Peptide Society (2022), and the Vincent du Vigneaud Award of the American Peptide Society (2023).
+She also won ths 2020 Spark Award (invention) and the 2023 Golden Owl Award (teaching) from the ETH Zurich.